-Bribery means offering, promising, giving, or accepting any financial or other advantages, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage.
+Bribery means offering, promising, giving or accepting any financial or other advantage, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage

 Improper Acts include acting illegally, unethically, or contrary to an expectation of good faith or impartiality, or where they abuse a position of trust.
 The improper acts may be in relation to any business or professional activities, public functions, acts in the course of employment, or other activities by or on behalf of any organisation of any kind.

-Include any person employed by the Motive Offshore Group including employees of Flowline Specialists Ltd and employees of any other company that is part of the Motive Offshore Group.
-This includes full-time, part-time, zero-hour, agency, temp, volunteer, contractor, sub-contractors, shareholders, directors, managers, chargehands, trainees, consultants etc.
+Includes any person employed by the Motive Offshore Group including employees of Flowline Specialists Ltd and employees of any other company that is part of the Motive Offshore Group.
+This also includes full time, part time, zero hour, agency, temp, volunteer, Contractor, Sub-Contractors, Share-Holders, Directors, Managers, Chargehands, Trainees, Consultants etc.